nat236919/covid19-api/README.md

 ## How to install (Docker-compose)
-* Run the following command your command line
+* Run the following command in your command line to run the server
 ```python
 docker-compose up
 ```